 Detach all the internal parts

-If you have just used the electric smoker, allow it to cool down before you start cleaning it.
+If you have just used the electric smoker, make sure it cools down before you start cleaning it.
 If the unit is kept idle and unused for days or months, it is better to heat it up to its maximum temperature and let it cool down before you clean it.

-Note: Cleaning a just-used electric smoker is much easier than cleaning an unused unit, as the accumulated dirt is warm and easy to scrap out.
+Note: Cleaning just used electric smokers is much easier than cleaning an unused unit, as the accumulated dirt in the drip tray and other parts is warm and easy to scrap out.

-Once it’s cool, remove all the detachable parts from the inside of the unit such as racks, smoker box, drip tray and water tray.
+Once it’s cool, remove all the detachable parts from the inside of the unit such as racks, smoker box, drip pan and water pan drip.
 Soak these parts in warm soapy water to loosen up the accumulated oils and dirt.